-If you are looking for more of an unconventional bridal shower I love the idea of a "Jack and Jill" style event.
-A Jack and Jill bridal shower includes both the bride and groom, as well as male and female guests.
-Just like a traditional, bride-only shower, the purpose of a bridal shower is to support the bride and groom with good wishes, gifts, a fun time, and the company of their closest family and friends.
+If you are looking for more of an unconventional bridal shower we love the idea of a "Jack and Jill" style event.
+A Jack and Jill bridal shower includes both the bride and groom as well as male and female guests.
+Just like a traditional, bride-only shower, the purpose of a bridal shower is to support the bride and groom with good wishes, gifts, a fun time and the company of their closest family and friends.
 But why not use it as an opportunity for the guests to have fun too?

 There's no need for the only activity to be eating cake and watching the couple as they open their gifts.
 Instead, organize a bridal shower game or two (or three!) to break the ice among guests that don't know each other well (such as friends of the bride and her family) and you'll give everyone more to talk about after the party than simply the model of blender the couple received at their shower.

 Since you know both the bride and groom will be present at a Jack and Jill shower, why not have a little gentle fun with the couple by playing the Not-Yet-Newlywed Game.
 This will help them get to know each other a little better and the guests will learn more about the happy couple too.